 Trichotillomania, or hair-pulling disorder, is not an uncommon childhood condition, and it can cause much confusion and unrest within families.
 What should parents do if they notice their child pulling?
 To seek some advice, Your Teen spoke to Dr. Suzanne Mouton-Odum, Ph.D., a psychologist in Houston and the co-author of A Parent’s Guide to Hair-Pulling Disorder.

-Mouton-Odum: Somewhere between 2.5 to 5 percent of the American population experience recurrent hair-pulling.
+Mouton-Odum: Somewhere between 2.5 to 5 percent of the American population experience recurrent hair-pulling disorder.
 Typically, the onset of the disorder is between 11 and 13 years of age.
 I have seen some babies as young as 6 months old, as well as patients who are in their 40s or 50s.
 Hair pulling is one of a cluster of behaviors known as BFRBs (body-focused repetitive behaviors), which is an umbrella term for a number of repetitive, problematic behaviors that include hair pulling, skin picking, eyelash or eyebrow pulling, lip biting, nail biting, cuticle biting, acne excoriation, and knuckle cracking.

 Q: Do boys and girls both hair pull?